 - Vitamins A & D

 - Certain herbs and plants

-There is good news!
-You can control what you put in your body and heal your gut – and in turn, strengthen your immune system.
+There is wonderful news!
+You can control what you put in your body and heal your gut – and strengthen your immune system.

 Building Resilience (Free!)

 It’s never more important to improve the strength of your immune system.
-This is a complimentary (free!) program in the spirit of giving back due to the impact of SARS-Cov-2 / COVID-19.
-In light of the recent outbreak associated with improving immune health has become increasingly important – and life-saving.
+This is a complimentary (free!) program in the spirit of giving back because of the impact of SARS-COV-2 / COVID-19.
+Considering the recent outbreak associated with improving immune health has become increasingly important – and life-saving.
 This program is a free, self-paced program.
 Register here.
 Jump in today and let me know what you think!